Emmy9969/Kaggle-Credit-Card-Frd.-Detection-Analysis-of-September-2013/README.md

 - Interpretation: Results were interpreted in relation to fraud detection challenges, emphasizing the imbalance in the dataset and its implications for financial risk management.

+# Research Questions
+- How many fraudulent transactions are in the dataset?
+- What percentage of the transactions are fraudulent?
+- What is the average transaction amount for fraudulent vs. non-fraudulent transactions?
+- What is the maximum transaction amount recorded in the dataset?
+- What is the Toatl Amount of Transactions?